dotlang/language/README.md

 - `if ( x :: y )` is invalid.
 Right side of match can either be a literal (e.g. 5) or a type (e.g. int) or a new variable with it's own type (e.g. `a:int`). you cannot use `::` to do `==` comparison.
 And in the shortcut form, you can only use type.

 ###if, else
-- If/Else is a syntax sugar for match operator.
-- You should not use `()` for if/else if conditions.
+- You can use `if/else` block as an expression.

 ```
 IfElse = 'if' '(' condition ')' Block ['else' (IfElse | Block)]